 Some example comparison configuration windows include:

-Core's 'delta XML output' comparator has the following five parameters
+XML Compare's 'delta XML output' comparator has the following five parameters

 These parameters are automatically detected from the DXP configuration file that defines the 'delta XML output' comparator.
 In general, user defined DXP comparators will also have their DXP parameters automatically detected and made avialable using this mechanism.